dgarage/NBXplorer/README.md

 * Back in Postman paste the `__cookie__` part of your cookie file into username (whatever comes before the :)
 * Paste the Hex string (after the : ) into the password box
 * Click the Update Request button in Postman - this will force Postman to generate the correct HTTP headers based on your cookie details
-* You should now see a new entry in the Headers section with a Key of *Authorization* and Value of *Basic xxxxxxxxx* where the string after basic will be your Base64 encoded username and password.
+* You should now see a new entry in the Headers section with a Key of *Authorization* and Value of *Basic xxxxxxxxx* where the string after `Basic` will be your Base64 encoded username and password.

 You are now ready to test the API - it is easiest to start with something simple such as the fees endpoint e.g.

 ```http://localhost:24444/v1/cryptos/btc/fees/3```

 this should return a JSON payload e.g.